grucloud/grucloud/packages/modules/aws/vpc/README.md

 The [AWS VPC Grucloud module](https://www.npmjs.com/package/@grucloud/module-aws-vpc) creates a base set of EC2 resources to be used by an EKS cluster.

 Once again, a picture is worth a thousands words.
-This modules packs and configures all these resources ready to be consumed by others.
+This module packs and configures all these resources ready to be consumed by your application.

 ![Graph](https://raw.githubusercontent.com/grucloud/grucloud/main/packages/modules/aws/vpc/example/grucloud.svg)